-^{8.} In 2011, the service faculty and staff collaborated in defining student learning outcomes for each of the stages.
+^{8.} In 2011, the service faculty and staff collaborated in defining student learning outcomes for each of the stages as students progress from entry to completion.
 The first assessment, conducted in fall 2011, was a survey based upon the achievement of outcomes for the "First 15" stage (for students having completed between 0 and 15 units).
 A Web-based survey was used and the College received a 6% response rate (482 students responded).